drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 - Automatically sets the name and profile picture of the character.
 - Supports sending and receiving of images from character.
 - Experimental *audience mode* feature that makes your character a *real* part of the conversation.

-![chrome_lqjAER1cug](https://user-images.githubusercontent.com/55811932/208914718-5e6fa518-da30-4807-92c7-c2238f4bef87.gif)

 > **Planned:**
-> - Answers swiping (This already works, but I can't get the user's messages to be sent in response to the selected answer)
+> - Answers swiping (This one already halfway works, but I can't get the user's messages to be sent in response to selected answer)
 > - Imbedded character search+selection menu

+![chrome_lqjAER1cug](https://user-images.githubusercontent.com/55811932/208914718-5e6fa518-da30-4807-92c7-c2238f4bef87.gif)

 ## Commands
 - `set character <id>` - set character by id